-Through my studies, work experience, and social exchanges with writers (online and real life) I can say with certainty that we are all quite different from one another.
+Through my studies, work experience, and social exchanges with writers (online and real-life), I can confidently say that we are all quite different from one another.
 I recognize our differences, but I also see what connects us, and nothing highlights this better than how we respond to the question, ‘Does writing advice work?’

 Some writers let the words flow, and their first draft is just fine.
 I, however, find that writing is rewriting.
 When I picture a writer, I see a person scratching out lines on a printed manuscript.
 Reading with a red pen in hand.
 My writer is always editing.
 But others spend most of their time on the first draft.

 And when you’re lacking inspiration?
 Some take a break, step away from the work and wait.
 Others battle through, thrashing the keys no matter how they feel.
 I’m somewhere in between.
 I battle, especially when I’ve already started a project, but I’ll never force a new project.
 I wait until the right idea, the right time.
 There will always be years between my published novels.

 The vast differences between writers only reveal the nature of writing.
 There’s no right way.
 It’s difficult, and it’s personal.
 In On Writing Well, William Zinsser wrote, “Some people write by day, others by night.
 Some people need silence, others turn on the radio.
 Some write by hand, some by word processor, some by talking into a tape recorder.
 Some people write their first draft in one long burst and then revise; others can’t write the second paragraph until they have fiddled endlessly with the first.”

 But we are all connected.
 What brings us together is that we all produce some kind of literature that comes from within.
 Based on the many approaches covered in this post, we inevitably respond differently to writing advice, but I believe that writing advice is there to help all of us.
 And they’re not ‘rules.’
 They’re an opportunity to develop, and the great thing about writing advice is that you don’t have to take it, or you can choose from whom to take it.